aws-samples/serverless-patterns/sfn-comprehend-terraform/README.md

     ```
 4. Review the output from the Terraform deployment process to ensure there are no errors.

-5. Note the outputs from the SAM deployment process.
+5. Note the outputs from the Terraform deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 ## How it works

 * Start the Express Workflow using the `start-sync-execution` api command with a "message" string in English for sentiment analysis in the input payload.
 * The Express Workflow invokes Amazon Comprehend.
-* Comprehend returns the sentiment of the input text.
+* Amazon Comprehend returns the sentiment of the input text.
 * If the integration works fine, the sentiment analysis outcome is returned in Step Function execution results within a `output` object
-* If the integration fails, the Step Functions workflow will retry up to 5 times before exiting with a `status:FAILED` response.
+* If the integration fails, the AWS Step Functions workflow will retry up to 5 times before exiting with a `status:FAILED` response.

 Please refer to the architecture diagram below: